Gal-Keshet/EpiTyping/README.md

 --dna_sample_name: Name of DNA-seq sample without the .fastq.gz extension.
 Use if a DNA-seq for the examined cell line is available (default: "" for no integration).

 --dna_fastq_folder: Path to dna fastq files if DNA-seq for the examined cell line is available.
-Used together with --dna_sample_name parameter (default: $PWD/dna_fastq).
+Used together with --dna_sample_name parameter (default: $projectDir/dna_fastq).

 --dna_single: Whether the DNA-seq library is single ended (true/false, default: false)

+--mouse_feeders_dna: whether to perform mouse contamination cleanup from DNA sample. (true/false, default: false).

 * If a DNA-seq sample is given for integration, make sure **all** the RNA-seq samples in the fastq folder are from the same cell line